|

 relocated.
 (When Esarhaddon settled foreigners in the territory of

-presumably, would have occurred 10 years later at the time of the
+is likely to have occurred 10 years later at the time of the next

 - The latter years of the kings of Judah are normally presented,